-- 5-12(C)(3) Any on-premises sign that advertises an activity, business, product, or service no longer produced or conducted on the premises upon which the sign is located for more than 30 calendar days after the vacancy or change of business that causes the sign to become inaccurate. - 5-12(C)(4) Any rotating, pulsating, or oscillating beacon of light; searchlight; or HID strobe light. - 5-12(C)(5) Any sign with an audible device.
+- 5-12(C)(2) Any sign located in a clear sight triangle. - 5-12(C)(3) Any on-premises sign that advertises an activity, business, product, or service no longer produced or conducted on the premises upon which the sign is located for more than 30 calendar days after the vacancy or change of business that causes the sign to become inaccurate. - 5-12(C)(4) Any rotating, pulsating, or oscillating beacon of light; searchlight; or HID strobe light. - 5-12(C)(5) Any sign with an audible device.